robtweed/metastatic/README.md

 For Web Sites that require maintenance of a lot of content that can change over time, the usual solution is to use a Content Management System (CMS).
 This requires specific technical skills and a potentially steep learning curve,  and often the cost of a license for the CMS and/or associated database.
 The latter database may also need technical maintenance (eg backup, restore etc), again requiring specific technical expertise.

-As a result, many Web Site maintainers turn to off-the-shelf packaged solutions such as Wordpress, Wix, Squarespace etc, most of which incur licensing or subscription costs and/or remote/cloud hosting, and potentially constraining the look and feel of the Web Site.
+As a result, many Web Site maintainers turn to commercial packaged solutions such as Wordpress, Wix, Squarespace etc, most of which incur licensing or subscription costs and/or remote/cloud hosting, and potentially constraining the look and feel of the Web Site.
 Migrating between such services can also be problematic, so vendor lock-in is a real risk of such a solution.

 ## CSS/JavaScript Templates